supertoino/NimatorCouchBase/README.md

 #### Checkers
 I created one checker for [Couch Base General Statistics](https://developer.couchbase.com/documentation/server/current/rest-api/rest-endpoints-all.html) (/pools).
 With this checker you can ask any query for any boolean expression using L - A Language for boolean expression validation.
 Full class specification to know variable access name [here](https://github.com/supertoino/NimatorCouchBase/blob/master/NimatorCouchBase/CouchBase/Statistics/Default/CouchBaseDefaultStats.cs).

-This Check settings consist in:
+This checker settings consist in:
 ```
 {
           "$type": "NimatorCouchBase.CouchBase.Checkers.CheckCouchBaseGeneralAttributesSettings, NimatorCouchBase",